Mortimerp9/Prolog-Graphplan/README.markdown

 Currently, this implementation of the graphplan has successfully been used for:

-* Planning Human-Compute Dialogue by P. Andrews.
+* Planning Human-Computer Dialogue by P. Andrews.

 *if you use this planner for any other application, please let us know.*